 You’ll also have access to the map saving and multi-level map feature that allows users to save up to four different map levels.

-The cool part is the robot automatically detects the correct map as it scans the area, so just in case you move it to a different level, there’s no need to manually select the right map as the robot does it automatically.
+The cool part is that the robot automatically detects the correct map as it scans the area.
+If you move it to a different level, there’s no need to manually select the right map as the robot does it automatically.

 Invisible Wall and No-Go Zones

-One of my favorite features in the Roborock app is the invisible wall and no-go zones.
+One of my favorite features in the app is the invisible wall and no-go zones.